Getting an Interview

 Interviewed with four different people on the team, senior accountant, accounting manager, controller and HR director.
 Interview questions were surprisingly very easy.
 Very basic, non technical questions.
 Hiring managers were friendly and laid back for the most part.
 The interview experience was positive despite not getting an offer.
 I think it was mutually accepted that it just wasn't a good culture fit.

 - Do you know what CAM is?
 1 Answer

-I applied online and the process took a day - interviewed at BioMed Realty in February 2013.
+I applied online.
+The process took 2 weeks.
+I interviewed at BioMed Realty (San Diego, CA) in May 2014.

-I applied online and the process took 2+ weeks - interviewed at BioMed Realty in April 2013.
+I applied online.
+The process took 2+ weeks.
+I interviewed at BioMed Realty (Rancho Bernardo, CA) in April 2013.

-Interview Question – Nothing out of the ordinary or overly complex.
-View Answer
+- Nothing out of the ordinary or overly complex.
+1 Answer